On Wednesday, Y Combinator-backed AI matrimony platform Betterhalf.ai announced it has raised $3 million as part of its pre-series A funding.

 Y Combinator is an American seed money startup accelerator.
 Betterhalf.ai was a participant in the Y Combinator W21 batch, and the funding saw the participation of venture capital firms, including S2 Capital, Quiet Capital, and angel investors like Kunal Shah and Samvit Ramadurgam.

 Prior to new funding, Betterhalf.ai raised a $2.3 million seed round from Y Combinator, Tribe Capital, Nurture Ventures, and Saurabh Garg, No broker Founder/CBO, and Shailesh Rao, Former MD of Google India and former partner of TPG Capital.

-The startup said in a statement that it plans to utilise the fund into boosting app engagement, building monetisation features and product discovery across organic channels.
+The startup said in a statement that it plans to utilize the fund to boost app engagement, building monetization features, and product discovery across organic channels.

 “The closing of this round post Y Combinator Demo Day is a marker of the investors’ confidence on readiness of 100 million urban Indians for a new-age matrimony app and allows us to take the company from $1 million run rate to $5 million run rate for our next Series A round,” said Pawan Gupta, Co-founder of Betterhalf.ai.

-Unlike the conventional matrimony apps, Betterhalf.ai focuses on behavioural matching criteria – compatibility matching with likes, dislikes, and interests.
+Unlike the conventional matrimony apps, Betterhalf.ai focuses on behavioral matching criteria – compatibility matching with likes, dislikes, and interests.

 Currently, the app facilitates over a million matches and a thousand marriages across a user base of 700,000 urban millennials.